modular-magician/terraform-provider-google-beta/website/docs/r/compute_backend_service.html.markdown

   Omitting the policy and leaving negativeCaching enabled will use Cloud CDN's default cache TTLs.
   Structure is [documented below](#nested_negative_caching_policy).

+* `request_coalescing` -
+  (Optional)
+  If true then Cloud CDN will combine multiple concurrent cache fill requests into a small number of requests to the origin.

 * `cache_mode` -
   (Optional)
   Specifies the cache setting for all responses from this backend.